Ultra Bike France® — brand identity and art direction hero

 [03 — cycling event icon & logo]

-The construction follows the golden ratio (1:1.618), two circles derived from Fibonacci proportions that give the mark a natural sense of movement and mathematical balance.
-The icon's four internal shapes mirror the four (now five) annual UBF challenges, creating a direct link between the brand architecture and the event calendar.
+The construction follows the golden ratio, two circles derived from Fibonacci proportions.
+The four internal shapes mirror the four (now five) annual challenges, creating a direct link between the brand architecture and the event calendar.
 And if you look closely, the letters U, B and F are all present in the negative space.

 Ultra Bike France® icon — golden ratio construction and brand symbolism